-Restoration of ecosystem services
+Restoration of diversity and ecosystem service

 To apply for an undergraduate position in the lab, please email your resume to firstname.lastname@example.org The resume should include 1) a list of completed science classes, 2) your anticipated graduation date, and 3) future career interests to me via e-mail.
 You do not need any previous research experience.
 Typically, most students will have maintained a high grade point average in science courses.